sxxgrc/molecule-restaurant/README.md

 The Unzip program can be installed by `sudo apt-get install unzip` or a similar command for your specific OS.

-&nbsp;

 ### Installation

 You can install all of the required packages for this program using the provided `setup_molecule_restaurant.sh` script.
+This script will also take care of downloading the pretrained weights for the ensemble D-MPNNs and the Molecular Transformer model.
 Specifically, you should do the following in order to get everything ready.

 Set up a new conda environment and activate it: